FAQ

 How often should emergency lighting be tested?

-NFPA 101 requires monthly 30-second tests and annual 90-minute full-load tests.
+NFPA 101 requires monthly 30-second tests and an annual full-discharge test.

 Can I upgrade to LED emergency lighting?